linked in pixel

 • Instant cold compress

-• 4 pairs nonlatex gloves
+• 4 pairs of nonlatex gloves

-• 4 pair of large, latex gloves
+• 4 pair of large latex gloves

 • 2 hydrocortisone ointment packets